jameswylde/wypr-hyprland/README.md

 My dotfiles for hyprland on Fedora - wypr

-Dracula themed rice focusing more on legibility than aesthetics.
+Dracula themed hyprland focusing more on legibility than aesthetics.
 Minimal transparency and blur.
 Dracula themed; gtk, waybar, wlogout, hyprlock, rofi, alacritty,starship prompt - also includes BetterDiscord Dracula theme.
 Built for my own quick setup on new machines (so also contains my template .bashrc and simple lazyvim nvim config).

 ### Images